SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/syslog/sekoiaio_forwarder.md

   !!! info
       These data are recommendations based on standards and observed averages on Sekoia.io, so they may change depending on use cases.

 * Last version of Docker Engine.
 Please follow [this section](#docker-engine-installation) to install it if needed
 * INBOUND TCP or UDP flows opened between the systems/applications and the concentrator on the ports of your choice
 * OUTBOUND TCP flow opened towards intake.sekoia.io on port 10514

+  !!! note
+      The disk choice (SSD or HDD type) has no impact on the performance of Sekoia.io Forwarder.
+      However, SSD type would be useful when an issue arise for recovery or catchup.
+      Please choose accordingly to your usage and cost.

 ## Configure your concentrator